-- School Counselor will bring possible names forward to Department Chair team for recommendation to the Academic Team. - 2) Academic Team will then determine the Valedictorian(s) and Salutatorian(s). - 3) School officials reserve the right to rescind the offer of this honor due to a breach of the above criteria in the final semester of the student's senior year. - 4) The Principal will have final say as necessary.
+- 1) School Counselor will identify the top five (5) students in the graduating class ranked by total cumulative weighted GPA and give the list of the candidates to the administrative team. - 2) The administrative team consisting of the TK-12 Principal and the MS/HS Vice Principal will then determine the Valedictorian(s) and Salutatorian(s). - 3) School officials reserve the right to rescind the offer of this honor due to a breach of the above criteria in the final semester of the student's senior year. - 4) The Principal will have final say as necessary.